Okpainmo/my-nodejs-adventures/my-adventure-notes.md

 ### CRUD process - Update using PUT vs using PATCH

 > PUT and PATCH are both update methods.
 But the assumption is that when you use Put, you're trying to replace the existing resource.
 But PATCH is for partial update.

+### Extra mongoose possibilities.

+1. sorting
+2. selecting
+3. limiting
+4. skipping
+5. Numeric filtering

+check the final code base of the stores API project controllers(or anywhere else) to learn more - use the mongoose docs as well.

+> By combining skip and limit, you can create API pagination (pages).
+You simply choose the number of entries to return as a page.